 “Research shows that 30% of entrepreneurs have ADHD or dyslexia or both and that university graduates with ADHD are twice as likely to start their own business,” says Tony Lloyd, CEO of the UK ADHD Foundation.

-While ADHD symptoms commonly associated with challenges are the same ones praised by trailblazing entrepreneurs, not all entrepreneurs and professional individuals with ADHD, create successful businesses or have successful careers.
-This demonstrates that ADHD and entrepreneurship can lead to both favorable and unfavorable outcomes, highlighting the importance of early diagnosis, especially during childhood, to ensure success in their professional and personal lives.
+While ADHD symptoms commonly associated with challenges are the same ones praised by trailblazing entrepreneurs, not all entrepreneurs and professional individuals with ADHD create successful businesses or have successful careers.
+This shows that ADHD and entrepreneurship can lead to both favorable and unfavorable outcomes, highlighting the importance of early diagnosis, especially during childhood, to ensure success in their professional and personal lives.

-Fortunately, with the increasing awareness of neurodiversity, many businesses and business leaders are recognizing the competitive advantage neurodiversity can bring .
-The Bank of America (BoA) has made neurodiversity a recognized asset in their recruitment strategy, for example .
+Fortunately, with the increasing awareness of neurodiversity, many businesses and business leaders are recognizing the competitive advantage neurodiversity can bring.
+For example, the Bank of America (BoA) has made neurodiversity a recognized asset in their recruitment strategy.
 Furthermore, Microsoft, J.P Morgan, EY, SAP, IBM, Ford Motor Company, and DXC Technology have followed suit by implementing programs that provide soft skills training and awareness training for neurodiverse talent.